artefactual-labs/enduro/docs/installation.md

 ### API server

-The configuration attribute `api.listen` determines the address where Enduro sets up the server to listen.
+The configuration attribute `api.listen` determines the address where Enduro sets up the primary server to listen.
+This server exposes the API and the new Nuxt web interface.

+Optionally, set `api.legacyListen` to expose a second server for the legacy web interface.
+This server exposes the same API together with the old UI for operators who still need it during the transition.

 Assuming that `api.listen=127.0.0.1:9000`, opening <http://127.0.0.1:9000> from
 your browser will bring you to the web interface.
 An example on how to consume